OussamaFannouch/OussamaFannouch/README.md

 ### <div align="center">I'm Oussama Fannouch (AKA THE WOLF), a full-time engineering student 👨‍💻 </div>

-- 🔭 I’m currently working on [1337 projects]
+- 🔭 I’m currently working on CyberSecurity Projects.

 - 🌱 I’m currently learning Python and HTML&CSS

-- ❓ Ask me about anything related to C language and Python
+- ❓ Ask me about anything related to C language and Python and bash

 - ⚡ Fun fact: I'm a wolf